How to Be More Productive

 When working from home (WFH), it can get easy to get overwhelmed and over-schedule work, without taking into account day-to-day challenges that come with remote working.
 Some of these include poor communication leading to delayed deadlines, personal issues that may crop up for employees such as feelings of isolation, among other things.

-So instead of scheduling a week’s work in advance, it helps to tackle work deadlines, one day at a time.
-Here’s a practical schedule for you to try with respect to handling your team members:
+So, instead of scheduling a week’s work in advance, it helps to tackle work deadlines one day at a time.
+Here’s a practical schedule for you to try concerning handling your team members:

 • Monday: Create a weekly plan (only for your eyes).